mcmire/personal-content--writings/posts/color-spaces-and-you.html.md

 ### Outline

+* Three problems
+  * How do you recreate another color accurately via combinations of light?
+  * How do we as humans perceive color?
+What is color?
+  * How do you represent a color mathematically?
+Are there theoretical colors?
 * What is color?
   * Visible light, i.e. a visible part of the electromagnetic spectrum (show an image)
   * Different frequencies create different colors